awsdocs/aws-elemental-mediastore-user-guide/doc_source/containers-delete.md

 1. Open the MediaStore console at [https://console\.aws\.amazon\.com/mediastore/](https://console.aws.amazon.com/mediastore/)\.

-1. On the **Containers** page, choose the radio button to the left of the container name\.
+1. On the **Containers** page, choose the option to the left of the container name\.

 1. Choose **Delete**\.